 Completely renovated 3 bedrooms, 2 bath vacation rental half-duplex is modern and beautifully decorated.
 New 12 x 18 heated pool with a great patio to relax and enjoy the Florida sunshine.
-There is a paddle-board provided for guests to use and explore the islands by water.
-This house has an extra-long dockage of 45′ for your boat with a step-down wood dock that has electric, water, lights, fish cleaning table, and a shower.
+There is a kayak provided for guests to use and explore the islands by water.
+This house has an extra-long dockage of 45′ for your boat with a step-down wood dock that has electricity, water, lights, fish cleaning table, and a shower.

 The master bedroom has a queen bed.
 The second bedroom has a queen bed and the third bedroom has full-size beds.
 There is a twin sleeper bed also.
 The weekly rent is $2400.00.

 Some fun things to do while you are here!

 • Sombrero Beach has a great sandy beach – picnic tables, grills, and public restrooms.

 • The Florida Keys Overseas Heritage Trail is great for bike riding.

 • Catch a tarpon during the tarpon months of April, May, and early June.